teplov-andrew/miniVAR/README.md

 - [x] **VQ-VAE:** convolutional encoder/decoder for MNIST (28×28→7×7 latents).
 - [x] Lightweight **PixelCNN** with masked convolutions (A → B), purely unconditional.
 - [x] Conditional “stage” embedding that tells the model which up-sampling step it’s at (1→2, 2→4, 4→7).
 - [x] At each scale, we upscale previous indices, one-hot, add stage embedding, predict next indices.
+(Next-Scale Prediction)

 ## 🔧 What Can Be Improved (for future)
 - [ ] Replace PixelCNN with a small Transformer or DiT block for richer inductive bias.